What is the New York Scaffold Law?

 - Lacerations

 These dangerous job activities may rely on scaffolding to perform essential duties.
-The New York Scaffold Law was enacted to prevent Owners, General Contractors, or anyone else who is in charge of the covered work activities from taking dangerous shortcuts when the work involves scaffolding.
-While ensuring that the scaffolding complies with the New York Scaffold Law might be expensive and time consuming, it is well worth it to prevent work injuries or death.
+The New York Scaffold Law was enacted to prevent Owners, General Contractors, or anyone else in charge of the covered work activities from taking dangerous shortcuts when the work involves scaffolding.
+While ensuring that the scaffolding complies with the New York Scaffold Law might be expensive and time-consuming, preventing work injuries or death is well worth it.

 Why is the New York Scaffold Law important?

-The New York Scaffold Law places liability on Owners, Leaseholders, and Contractors for their failure to provide proper safety equipment to construction workers performing gravity-related work in the erection, repairing or demolition of a building.
-This important law establishes strict liability for gravity-related injuries, such as those that occur when someone falls from a height or when an object falls from a height striking someone below.
-The New York Scaffold Law rightfully places liability on those who fail to provide appropriate safety measure or devices for workers.
+The New York Scaffold Law places liability on Owners, Leaseholders, and Contractors for their failure to provide proper safety equipment to construction workers performing gravity-related work in the erection, repairing, or demolition of a building.
+This important law establishes strict liability for gravity-related injuries, such as when someone falls from a height or when an object falls from a height striking someone below.
+The New York Scaffold Law rightfully places liability on those who fail to provide appropriate safety measures or devices for workers.

-Recently,Hach & Rose, LLP, settled a New York Scaffold Law case for $1,750,000.
-In that case, we represented an electrician who was hoisting a 400-pound metal box when it fell off the lift and hit him in the head.
+Recently,Hach & Rose, LLP settled a New York Scaffold Law case for $1,750,000.
+In that case, we represented an electrician hoisting a 400-pound metal box when it fell off the lift and hit him in the head.
 As a result of this accident, he suffered disabling injuries and had to undergo knee surgery.

-Due to the protection of the New York Scaffold Law, we were able to obtain a court order stating that the defendant was responsible for the accident.
+Due to the protection of the New York Scaffold Law, we obtained a court order stating that the defendant was responsible for the accident.
 This left only the question of damages, which allowed us to obtain maximum recovery.
-While money can never replace good health, a successful claim provides our clients and their families with financial security.
+While money can never replace good health, a successful claim provides financial security to our clients and their families.

-Some additional favorable results obtained for our client in other Scaffold Law Cases include:
+Some additional favorable results obtained for our client in other Scaffold Law Cases include the following:

 Falling Worker Case Results